xiaoxiao921/OverlayDearImGui/OverlayDearImGui.Shared/README.md

 # OverlayDearImGui.Shared

-Creates an Overlay Window that renders [Dear ImGui](https://github.com/ocornut/imgui) on top of the process of your choice.
+Creates an overlay window that renders [Dear ImGui](https://github.com/ocornut/imgui) over the process of your choice.